Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Proof of Theorem

+which, evidently, diverges almsot surely for translationally invariant process.
+Nevertheless, it is possible for the series to converge in an improper sense:

-almost surely exists for some sequence $k_n$ (for example, $k_n=n^4$ for the sine-process).
-Formally, though the additive functional $S_{1/(x+i)}$ is not defined, the limit $S_{\I_{[-n, n]}/(x+i)}$ as $n\to \infty$ exists.
-Regularization of additive functionals was introduced by Bufetov \cite{B_18} and then applied to construction of Radon-Nikodym derivatives between Palm measures of determinantal point process.
+for some sequence $k_n\to \infty$ as $n\to\infty$.
+In other words, while the additive functional $S_{1/(x+i)}$ is not well-defined as an absolutely convergent sum, the limit of the truncated functionals $S_{1/(x+i)\I_{[-k_n, k_n]}}$ may still exist as $n\to\infty$.
+Such regularization of additive functionals was introduced by Bufetov \cite{B_18} and then applied to the construction of Radon-Nikodym derivatives between Palm measures of determinantal point process.